Chapter 5 From simulation to model fitting

 pacman::p_load(

-tidyverse, # Data manipulation and plotting (ggplot2, dplyr)
+tidyverse, # Data manipulation and plotting

-here, # Robust file path management (optional but recommended)
+here, # Robust file paths

-cmdstanr, # Interface to Stan
+cmdstanr, # Stan interface

-furrr, # Parallel processing for parameter recovery
+furrr, # Parallel processing

 )